pyeventsourcing/eventsourcing-cjsontranscoder/README.md

 If you are distributing your code, you will also need to configure your distribution to build the Cython module when your code is installed.

-See the Cython documentation for more information about Cython.
+See this project's repository, the Cython documentation, and examples online for more information about Cython and building Cython modules.

 ## Using the CJSONTranscoder

-To use the ``CJSONTranscoder`` class in a Python eventsourcing application object, override  the `construct_transcoder()` and `register_transcodings()` methods.
+To use the `CJSONTranscoder` class in a Python eventsourcing application object, override  the `construct_transcoder()` and `register_transcodings()` methods.